cedricsoares/insights-db-api/README.md

 ### Context

-This api has been designed to suits purpose of recordings informations about data from social networks and video plateforms about pages, videos and video insights.
+This api has been designed to suits purpose of recording informations about data from social networks and video plateforms about pages, videos and video insights.
 This projet was developpement to fullfill

-The goal of this projet is mostly to provide a tested API in order to record data in a sqlite database assess a technical test in an hiring processes.
+The goal of this projet is mostly to provide a tested API in order to record data in a sqlite database.
+I have workd on this project to assess a technical test in an hiring processes.

 #### Questions to adresse